TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.10.md

 ---

-as it is written, There is none righteous, no, not one;
+As it is written, "There is no one righteous; no, not one.